lidenghui92/DSGC-DSFC/GeneCatalog/README.md

 python emapper.py -i Final_DSM_geneset_prot.fa --output Final_DSM_geneset_prot.fa -m diamond
 ```

-The protein family-level clustering between DSGC, and the global ocean gene catalog 1.0 (GOGC), or and TSGC and OM-RGC were calculated with MMseqs2 (v14-7e284).
-We calculated data for Fig. 1fg and Fig. S1e with the scripts Fig1fg_S1e.stat.sh.

 Sequences in DSGC, as well as those in global topsoil gene catalog (TSGC, 159.7 M genes) and the Tara ocean's OM-RGC (46.8 M genes) were aligned against all 21,979 Pfams in the Pfam database (v36.0) using hmmsearch program (E-value ≤ 0.01) from the HMMER package (v3.3.2), and then the hmmsearch results were filtered by a sequence coverage of 75%.
 The Nf (number of effective sequences in MSA) was calculated using plmc (commit 1a9ale9228a2177c618c69040ea8cfc2d902d9df):
 ```bash
 hmmsearch -o /dev/null --noali --notextw --cpu 10 --incT 27 -T 27 -A InputFA_PFxxxxx.sto PFxxxxx.hmm InputFA